Skeletons (trademark): Reception

 However, over time, the reception became mixed.
 According to the program Vesti, many parents claimed that the skeleton characters frighten their children, and that the packaging resembles bottles of poison.
 There were several appeals to the court and expert examinations, and the Russian Orthodox Church and NTV joined the protests against the yogurt.
 As a result, the expert commission on ethics of social advertising and socially significant information in the Northwestern Federal District recognized the campaign as harmful and traumatic to children's psyche.

 To solve this problem, Danone had to release several advertisements for its parent, explaining the basic concept and proving the presence of beneficial substances.

 Amid the accusations, the brand's popularity fell, but people still bought yogurt.
 In the fall of 2008, Danone removed Skeletons from Russian sales, as most consumers were attracted by the concept of Skeletons, not the products themselves.
 Thus, the Skeletons brand became one of the biggest commercial failures in the history of marketing in Russia.

 Now

-In the Czech Republic and Slovakia, Danone launched a similar yogurt called Kostici before Skeletons closed.
+In the Czech Republic and Slovakia, Danone launched a similar yogurt called Kostíci before Skeletons closed.
 The concept of the main characters in the yogurt advert was slightly modified to avoid a similar marketing failure.